Find Grad Schools

 100% Women

-The 19th most popular school in the country for developmental and child psychology majors who are seeking their master's degree is University of Maryland - Baltimore County.
-The average in-state tuition for full-time undergraduates is $9,238 per year, while in-state graduate students, on average, pay $12,960 per year.
-During the most recent year for which we have data, 3 people received their master's degree in developmental and child psychology from UMBC.
+Texas Christian University comes in at #18 on our list of the most popular colleges offering master's degrees in developmental and child psychology.
+The average in-state tuition for full-time undergraduates is $53,890 per year, while in-state graduate students, on average, pay $33,660 per year.
+During the most recent year for which we have data, 4 people received their master's degree in developmental and child psychology from TCU.

 Below are some popular majors that are similar to developmental and child psychology that offer master’s degrees.